transientskp/tkp/documentation/installation/ubuntu.rst

 calculations and operations.

 There are two ways to install Casacore, use our precompiled binary packages or compile Casacore by yourself.
-Some people like to compile casacore them self to have more control over compilation flags and install location.
+Some people like to compile casacore themselves to have more control over compilation flags and installation location.

 Binary packages
 ---------------